Academic Policies and Other Information

 Courses taken before the change of program will count toward the degree or certificate if applicable in the student’s program and if the grade earned was C- or better.
 These credits are subject to the maximum number allowed for transfer credits.
 Courses taken before change of program for which a student received a grade lower than C will not count toward the degree or certificate.
 Grades for courses taken before change of program are still listed on the transcript but are excluded from the calculation of the student’s cumulative grade point average (G.P.A.) but not student completion rate (S.C.R.)

-Internal Transfer BCC students in a degree program who want to transfer into a program with limited enrollment (Clinical Laboratory Science, Complementary Healthcare, Culinary Arts, Dental Hygiene, Healthcare Information, Histology, Medical Assisting, Nursing, Occupational Therapy Assistant, Phlebotomy, Pre-Radiology Technology, and Therapeutic Massage) should contact the Office of Admissions and submit a request for an internal transfer after October 1 but before February 1 for the following fall semester.
+BCC students in a degree program who want to transfer into a program with limited enrollment (Clinical Laboratory Science, Complementary Healthcare, Culinary Arts, Dental Hygiene, Healthcare Information, Histology, Medical Assisting, Nursing, Occupational Therapy Assistant, Phlebotomy, and Pre-Radiology Technology) should contact the Office of Admissions and submit a request for an internal transfer after October 1 but before February 1 for the following fall semester.
 Applications, catalogs, and interviews are available in the Admissions Office, located in G Building, or call ext.
 2516, 2179.
 In addition, information sessions are held for those interested in any of BCC’s Health Science Programs.
 Please visit the admissions web page for dates and times.

 To be eligible for the Associate in Arts degree (A.A.), the Associate in Science degree (A.S.), or Associate in Applied Science (A.A.S.), students are recommended by the faculty if they:

 - Complete at least 60 credits (excluding developmental courses) of passing work.

 - Fulfill course requirements established in the selected program of study.

 - Earn a G.P.A. of at least 2.0 in work taken at the College applicable to their program.